tetrix1993/moe_scraper/README.md

 # Moe Scraper
 Scrape anime-related stuff from websites.
+It can be used to download images and gathering information from official anime figures/merchandises websites quickly for adding new entries to [MyFigureCollection](http://myfigurecollection.net/).
 ## Setting Up
 1. Download and install the latest version of [Python](https://www.python.org/downloads/)
 2. When installing Python, make sure to check 'Add Python 3.X to PATH'